sjoerdvankreel/firefly-synth-2/Manual.md

 By default it is set to control everything, but it can also target specific oscillators.<br/>
 By default, MIDI pitchbend is set to modulate master pitchbend at full scale, but this can be changed in the mod matrix.

+Likewise, modwheel is by default modulated by MIDI modwheel at full scale by the matrix.<br/>
+Modwheel doesn't control anything unless you set up the matrix to do so.

+There are 4 auxiliary parameters which also don't target anything by default.<br/>
+Use the mod matrix to assign modulation targets to them.<br/>
+This is useful for controlling the mod amount of other sources or controlling multiple parameters at once.

 </div>
 </body>
 </html>